Kishor-Bibin/Highly-Available-Three-Tier-Web-Application-on-AWS-/Documentation.md

 ---

 This README is designed to guide users through the process of deploying a highly available three-tier application on AWS.
-Let me know if any sections need further refinement!